twood02/webtemplate/wiki/zookeeper/zookeeper.md

 ![status](./images/status.png)

 If you are interested, you can play with the znodes among the servers.
-The `docker-compose.yml` file can be found at: .
+Check out the `docker-compose.yml` [file](https://github.com/WilliamMaa/gwAdvNet20.github.io/tree/master/wiki/zookeeper).

 ![relicated](./images/replicated-ops.png)